stm32duino/STEVAL-MKBOXPRO-Examples/README.md

 # STEVAL-Examples

-[This repository](https://github.com/stm32duino/STEVAL-Examples) contains some examples that demonstrate how to use the following MEMS sensors on the STEVAL board:
+[This repository](https://github.com/stm32duino/STEVAL-Examples) contains some examples that demonstrate how to use the following sensors on the STEVAL board:

 - LIS2DU12 (inertial)
 - LSM6DSV16X (inertial)